 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-A & I data June 13, 2017.
+Mississippi Data Quality is shown as GOOD in A & I dated May 25, 2018 with no flags.

 Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
 If the State is "Good" in all categories, no further narrative or explanation is necessary.
 MCSD will continue its GOOD ratings for State Safety Data Quality during FY 2018, FY 2019, and FY 2020.

 Program Activities for FY 2018 - 2020: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
+Not applicable

 Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 Data will be monitored for any changes or flags quarterly and will be included in the Quarterly PPR reporting.

-9 - New Entrant Safety Audits
+Part 2 Section 9 - New Entrant Safety Audits